What is the Cyber Resilience Act?

 This marks a clear commitment to a secure, connected and accountable digital ecosystem.

-CRA introduces several core expectations for product manufacturers.
+CRA introduces several core expectations for manufacturers of industrial remote control systems.
 Here’s what you need to know.

 Products must be developed with cybersecurity built in from the beginning, not added later.